 Step #1: Preparing Your Workspace

 Whether sanding a material or not, your workspace must be well-ventilated for your safety and convenience.
-If you can do the project in an open space like a garage, trust us when we say it’s the better option.
+If you can do the project in an open space like a garage, it’s better than doing it indoors.

 After that, don’t forget to cover any object near your working area with plastic sheets.
 Keep those things away from the application site, as you wouldn’t want to expose them to dust particles and chemicals.